My name has never been on a ballot paper.

 I managed to achieve all of those things, and I was sitting in a little cafe near the station waiting for my train to arrive when an average looking man in a light coloured coat approached me.
 He laid what looked like a copy of the Evening News on my table and said, “You’ll find page 53 particularly interesting.”
 He gave me an enigmatic look and walked away.

-I was curious, as you would have been, so I leafed through the paper, and it contained the usual mix of poor journalism and fear mongering that most major daily newspapers provide — old news, until I got to the hinted at, page 53.
+I was curious, as you would have been, so I leafed through the paper, and it contained the usual mix of shoddy journalism and fear mongering that most major daily newspapers provide — old news, until I got to the hinted at, page 53.

 It included a Late Breaking News Item about an explosion at a petrol station that is located very close to my house.
 We can see the roof of the building from our front verandah.
 The article gave the approximate time of the accident and told of the death of the out of control vehicle’s driver and the injuries to the station attendant.